Locations:

 Diffuse Large B-Cell Lymphoma

-Diffuse large B-cell lymphoma (DLBCL) is a fast-growing blood cancer.
-Healthcare providers typically treat this condition with a combination of cancer drugs.
-The combined drugs often eliminate DLBCL signs and symptoms and cure the condition.
-Medical researchers are studying different treatments for DLBCL that don’t respond to treatment or comes back.
+Diffuse large B-cell lymphoma (DLBCL) is a fast-growing blood cancer that affects your lymphatic system.
+Healthcare providers typically treat it with a combination of cancer drugs.
+The combined drugs often eliminate DLBCL signs and symptoms.
+Medical researchers are studying different treatments for DLBCL that comes back.

 Overview